 The second factor leading to salvation is righteous action; that is, any deed that leads to one's perfection, development of moral characters, closeness to God, and the progress of the human community in all respects.
 In fact, the Quranic term "righteous deed" includes morality and obedience to God.
 More broadly, every action that is in the human interest counts as righteous in Islamic thought.
-Since Ibn Taymiyya is a proponent of testimonialism, his definition of righteous actions falls within the domain of Islam: "and the righteous action is beneficence, which consists in doing the good deeds, which is what is commanded by God, and what is commanded by God is what is legislated by God, and this is what aligns with the Book of God and the tradition of His Messenger" (1396 AH, 75-76).
+Since Ibn Taymiyya is a proponent of testimonialism, his definition of righteous actions falls within the domain of Islam: "and the righteous action is beneficence, which consists in doing the good deeds, which is what is commanded by God, and what is commanded by God and the tradition of His Messenger" (1396 AH, 75-76).

 Following the Quran, Ibn Taymiyya emphasizes that faith should be accompanied by righteous actions.
 Moreover, the Quran asserts that truly faithful people are those who also invite others to the faith and righteous deeds.
 This is the social aspect of Islam.
 In fact, Islam as a religion aims not only at saving individuals, but also at saving the entire community.
-This is why the Quran gives pride of place to enjoining the right and forbidding the wrong (alamr bi-l-ma'rūf wa-l-nahy 'an al-munkar') as a righteous deed (Ibn Taymiyya 1408 AH, 68; 1396 AH, 66).
+This is why the Quran gives pride of place to enjoining the right and forbidding the wrong (alamr bi-l-ma'rūf wa-l-nahy 'an al-munkar) as a righteous deed (Ibn Taymiyya 1408 AH, 68; 1396 AH, 66).